onesteinbv/dns01/doc/Documentation.md

 Add the `dns01` subdirectory in this repo to your `PATH` (advised) or call the scripts there directly.
 The code will determine its filesystem location and find its own components when necessary.
 The `rest` and `spool.sh` scripts can be used independently.

-All the details on setting up and using the different scripts are found in their own [sections](#Components).
+All details on using the different components are found in their own [sections](#Components).

 ## Docker image

-The repository includes a Dockerfile that builds a self-contained container image with all the files in this repository and the necessary dependencies.
+The repository includes a Dockerfile that builds a self-contained image with all the files in this repository and the necessary dependencies.

 ### Building the image